hallsamir14/Email_Service/README.md

 - **Integration Ready**: Designed as a plug-and-play module for existing notification systems using Kakfa based system messaging.
 - **Customizable Settings**: Configure SMTP settings, email content, and more through a user-friendly interface.

-## Email Infrastructure
+## Pre-Production Email Infrastructure

-The email infrastructure is designed to ensure reliable and correct email delivery in a pre-production environment.
-It includes the following components:
+Email infrastructure is designed to ensure reliable and correct email delivery in a pre-production environment that can eventually be rolled out into a production enviornmnet  It includes the following components:

 - **Mail Submission Agent (MSA)**: Acts as a liaison between the Mail Transfer Agent (MTA) and the Mail User Agent (MUA) to guarantee that emails are proofread in a sandbox before being sent.
 - **Mail Transfer Agent (MTA)**: Manages the actual email sending process.
 The system is set up to mimic email delivery without really sending emails, ensuring that any potential problems are found and fixed.